-Our experiments demonstrate that this simple approach significantly boosts the robustness of sparse matching methods, including LightGlue~\cite{LightGlue} and GlueStick~\cite{GlueStick}, in two tasks: non-identical object matching and robust image matching.
-In the former task, we evaluate the matching results with various image pairs (a) of the same class, (b) with class discrepancy, (c) with domain shift, and (d) of the same appearance, and further provide a quantitative evaluation with a new annotation-free metric, \emph{Triangular Matching Consistency} (TMC).
-While sparse matchers alone result in scattered mismatching between non-corresponding areas, but with the addition of our method, fine-grained and consistent matching is achieved.
-In the latter task, we evaluate the robustness of matching on the MegaDepth-1500~\cite{LoFTR} dataset under common corruptions~\cite{CommonCorruption} in terms of the AUC score of standard relative pose estimation.
-The proposed method increases the AUC scores with various types of image corruptions.
+Our experiments demonstrate that our approach significantly boosts the robustness of sparse matching methods, including LightGlue~\cite{LightGlue} and GlueStick~\cite{GlueStick}, in two tasks: non-identical object matching and robust image matching.
+For the former, we evaluate the matching results with various image pairs (a) of the same class, (b) with class discrepancy, (c) with domain shift, and (d) of the same appearance, and further provide a quantitative evaluation with a new annotation-free metric, \emph{Triangular Matching Consistency} (TMC).
+While sparse matchers alone yield scattered mismatches, our method achieves fine-grained and consistent alignment, as reflected in higher TMC scores.
+For the latter, we evaluate the robustness of matching on the MegaDepth-1500~\cite{LoFTR} dataset under common corruptions~\cite{CommonCorruption} in terms of the AUC score of standard relative pose estimation.
+Our method outperforms the state-of-the-art sparse matcher under various types of image corruptions.
 The average AUC of our method even exceeds that of dense matchers, LoFTR~\cite{LoFTR} and Efficient LoFTR~\cite{EfficientLoFTR}, which pursue matching quality at the cost of speed.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose non-identical object matching, a novel task of matching similar but unnecessarily identical objects in images even under image corruptions and/or between different domains.
-This task can be considered a generation of the classical image matching task. \item We propose Semantic Enhancement Weighting~(SEW), which enhances low-level features in a plug-and-play manner using semantic information and successfully extends various sparse matching methods to non-identical object matching. \item We present a first evaluation of the robustness in image matching under common corruptions.
-By adding corruptions to both input images, the robustness against corruptions itself is measured.
-By adding them to only one of the input images, the robustness against a domain shift is measured.
-For both cases, the proposed method is shown useful. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We tackle non-identical object matching, a novel task of matching similar but not necessarily identical objects in images, even under image corruptions and/or across different domains, which can be considered a generalization of feature matching and semantic correspondence. \item We propose Semantic Enhancement Weighting~(SEW), which enhances low-level features in a plug-and-play manner using semantic information and successfully extends various matchers to non-identical object matching. \item Our experiments show that under challenging conditions such as class discrepancy, image corruptions, and domain shifts, our method yields fine-grained and consistent correspondences, validated by TMC and pose estimation. \end{itemize}